Alex Rose (athlete)

-Alexander Melei Rose (born 17 November 1991) is a Samoan-American athlete, competing primarily in the discus throw and occasionally in the shot put and the hammer throw.
-He represented Samoa at the 2016 Olympics, and 2020 Summer Olympics, as well as the Commonwealth Games and Pacific Games.
+Alexander Melei Rose (born 17 November 1991) is a Samoan and American athlete, competing in the discus throw.
+He won a bronze medal at the 2025 World Championships, becoming the first Samoan to win a medal at the World Athletics Championships.

+He represented Samoa at the 2016, 2020, and 2024 Summer Olympics.

 Life

 Although born in the United States, Rose holds dual citizenship with Samoa, since his father was born there and emigrated to the US as a 19-year-old.
 He threw for Central Michigan University.

 He represented Samoa in the 2013 World Championships in Athletics and the 2015 World Championships in Athletics, failing to qualify for the final on both occasions.
-He had success at the Oceania Athletics Championships, with eight gold medals in three different throwing events.
-At the 2022 World Athletics Championships he came 8th in the world and made the final.
+He's had great success at the Oceania Athletics Championships, with eight gold medals and a silver in three different throwing events—Discus, Shot Put & Hammer Throw—over four different games from 2021 to 2017.

-On 14 July 2022 he was selected as part of Samoa's team for the 2022 Commonwealth Games in Birmingham.
+At the 2022 World Athletics Championships he made the final, coming 8th in the world.
+Rose competed for Samoa at the 2022 Commonwealth Games in Birmingham where he finished 4th with a best throw of 64.56 m, just 2 cm off third place.

-His personal best in the discus was 66.91 metres (Claremont, California, 19 July 2019), until he improved his national record to 67.48m at the University of Arizona on 22 May 2021.
+His personal best in the discus was 66.91 metres (Claremont, California, 19 July 2019), until he improved his national record to 67.4 8m at the University of Arizona on 22 May 2021, and then, in 2023, Rose threw 70.39 m at the Oklahoma Throws Series on 16 April 2023, setting a new Oceania Area Record.

+At the 2024 Olympics he became the first Pacific islander to make it to an Olympic track and field final.

+Rose won the bronze medal with a throw of 66.96m at the 2025 World Athletics Championships in Tokyo.
+It was Samoas first ever medal at a World Championship event.